The first computing devices and machines. Calculating machine

 The present

-Purpose of using the computer Scientific and technical calculations
+Purpose of using a computer Scientific and technical calculations

 Management, provision of information